 Heidelberg University is ranked among the top colleges and universities in two categories in U.S. News & World Report’s annual national survey.
-In the rankings released today, Heidelberg is listed in the top tier of among the top regional universities in the Midwest and as a “best value” school based on ratio of quality to price, need-based aid and average discount rate.
+In the rankings released today, Heidelberg is listed No. 18 in the top tier among best regional colleges in the Midwest and No. 8 on the list of “best value” schools regionally.
+Placement on the “best value” list confirms that Heidelberg provides a high-quality education at an affordable price.
+The list considers the percentage of need-based financial aid and the average cost after financial aid is awarded.

-University officials say the rankings confirm that Heidelberg’s 168-year tradition of excellence in higher education is strong – and rising.
+University officials say both the “best colleges” and “best value” rankings underscore the fact that Heidelberg’s 170-year tradition of excellence in higher education is strong – and rising.

-Doug Kellar, vice president for enrollment management, said the U.S. News rankings are among the multiple tools that families can utilize as they consider such criteria as cost, financial aid, curriculum, feel of campus life and geographic location – all important factors in the college search process.
+Tom Alexander, director of admission at Heidelberg, said the U.S. News rankings are among the multiple tools that families can utilize as they consider such criteria as cost, financial aid, curriculum, feel of campus life and geographic location – all important factors in the college search process.
+The rankings, combined with college visits and other intuitive factors, are helpful in determining a student’s best-fit college, he said.

-The U.S. News 2019 America’s Best Colleges report, released today, uses a set of criteria, including peer assessment, retention and graduation rates, faculty resources, student selectivity, alumni giving and financial resources, in ranking colleges and universities.
-The survey provides a thorough examination of how accredited four-year colleges and universities compare on a set of 16 indicators related to academic excellence.
-The 600-plus colleges and universities in the “Regional Universities” category are ranked within four geographic regions and then divided into tiers.
+The U.S. News 2020 America’s Best Colleges report uses a set of weighted criteria, including outcomes (graduation and retention rates, social mobility, graduation rate performance), faculty resources, expert opinion, financial resources, student excellence and alumni giving, in ranking colleges and universities.
+The survey provides a thorough examination of how accredited four-year colleges and universities stack up on a series of 15 diverse measures of academic quality.
+The colleges and universities in the “Regional Colleges” category are ranked within four geographic regions and then divided into tiers.